 Workshops are booked at 9.00am each morning.
 Friday the workshops will tend to be more beginner’s workshops on axe and knife technique.
 Saturday and Sunday will be more intermediate and advanced workshops on design, decoration or fine axe control.

-There will be free demonstrations and talks running throughout and the main focus of the weekend is free sharing of skills, if it is your first time you will be amazed at how friendly it is, we are all here to share and learn together.
+There will be free demonstrations and talks running throughout and the main focus of the weekend is free sharing of skills.
+If it is your first time you will be amazed at how friendly it is, we are all here to share and learn together.

 There is no camping on the field on Sunday night so if you are not traveling home immediately you need to book in to a campsite in the village.